Klagarge/BachelorThesis-OTSecurity/02-main/attacks/mitm.typ

 = #gls-long("mitm") - Connected  <subj:attack-mitm>
 #let body-mitm = [
   A #gls("mitm") attack occurs when a third party can intercept actively, modified or send packets on a network #cite(<Wikipedia-ManinthemiddleAttack2024>).
-Most common #gls("mitm") attack are done with a new device connected in star or bus network topology.
+Commonly, this involves connecting a new device to a star or bus network topology.
 Once connected to the network, Mallory (@fig-attack-mitm) can perform a sniffing attack or send a message.
 The aim is often to understand an Alice message, modified it and send it to Bob.

   == Security Measures
-  For protect messages to being intercepted, modified or impersonated, an encryption with a symmetric key can be used.
+  Encryption with a symmetrical key can be used to protect the message from being intercepted, modified or impersonated.
 The key can be exchanged with a standard #gls("d-h") exchange.
 ]

 #let fig-mitm = [
   #figure(
     image("mitm-connected.png", width: size-fig.attacks),
-    caption: [#gls-short("mitm") on a connected network] ) <fig-attack-mitm>
+    caption: [#gls("mitm", long: false) on a connected network] ) <fig-attack-mitm>
 ]
 #wrap-content(